ionic-team/ionic-native-google-maps/documents/marker/README.md

   - ### setFlat(flat)

-    Set true if you want to be flat marker.
+    Set true if you want the marker to become flat.

-    ```typescript
     <table>
     <tr>
       <th>Params</th>